walteralleyz/Java-Solitaire/README.md

 #### Linux

 - For Red Hat Linux, the `rpm-build` package is required.
-- For Ubuntu Linux, the `fakeroot` package is required.
+- For Ubuntu, the `fakeroot` package is required.

 ### How to Build Native installer